helios-network/helios-core/docs/docs/develop/tools/injectived/01_install.md

 ### Build Injective core from source

-Build Injective core, and install the `injectived` executable to your GOPATH environment variable.
+Build Injective core, and install the `heliades` executable to your GOPATH environment variable.

 ```bash
 cd injective-core